I absolutely love Budapest and I am sure anybody out there would instantly fall in love with it after setting foot here for the first time.

 Yes, it’s true, they managed to upset me a bit with their lack of air conditioning during the hot summer months, but that’s still not a real deal breaker.
 I love Budapest and I’ll never miss an opportunity to visit and spend as much time there as possible!

 I like it so much that, for the past several years, I’ve spent, once at a time, one full month in Budapest (and had a few other shorter, week-long visits as well).

 Things are always different on each occasion – for example, the last time I visited I also had my first coworking experience at Kaptar.
 But Budapest is always spectacular and an amazing place for remote workers, digital nomads, and travelers alike.

-But in today’s article we’re going to focus on being a digital nomad in Budapest: how much one month of living in Hungary’s capital costs, what are you getting for your money and all the other details I consider important for future visitors.
+But in today’s article we’re going to focus on being a digital nomad in Budapest: how much one month of living in Hungary’s capital costs, especially now with the rampant inflation, what are you getting for your money and all the other details I consider important for future visitors.

 Food in Budapest